-We developed a new technology, called BFG-GI, in which pools of double mutant yeast strains corresponding to a matrix of target genes are generated en masse through many × many ‘orgy mating’.
+We developed a new technology, called BFG-GI, in which pools of double mutant yeast strains corresponding to a matrix of target genes are generated en masse through many × many ‘party mating’.
 These pools are induced to form double-mutant-identifying chimeric barcodes by intra-cellular site-specific recombination, and assayed for growth via next-generation sequencing.
 Aliquots of these pools can be stored, and later cultured with different drugs to identify condition-dependent genetic interactions.
 To our knowledge, BFG-GI is the first method to generate haploid double-mutant strains en masse for a many × many matrix of genes without the requirement for multiple mating steps, thus enabling large-scale conditional genetic interaction mapping without extensive use of robotics.

 BFG-GI showed good agreement with previous methods in mapping genetic interactions commonly used to benchmark genetic interaction technologies.
-Correlation (R) with existing data was 57-75%, with 50-70% of previous interactions being captured at an apparent false positive rate (1-specificity) of 20%.
-This false positive rate is conservative, in that potentially novel true interactions are treated as false positives.
-We detected and validated unanticipated interactions between the Shu complex and SLX4, and found that the Shu complex dampens Rad53 activation during MMS treatment.
-Thus, our results provide evidence for a previously uncharacterized role of the Shu complex in the cellular response to DNA damage by MMS.
+Quantitatively, we show a correlation of r = 0.8 – 0.82 with existing data, and at FDRneutral = 0.01, BFG-GI recovered 55-60% of previous interactions at 76-88% precision (i.e. a 12-24% false discovery rate).
+The contrast between FDRneutral and the external validation rate suggests that the latter is a conservative measure of our precision, and that potentially novel true interactions may have been treated as false positives.
+We detected and validated unanticipated interactions between the Shu complex and SLX4 which mirrored the genetic interactions observed between the Shu complex and PPH3.
+We further found that the presence of the Shu complex corresponded to reduced activity of activation of Rad53 during MMS treatment.

 We calculated similarity between the genetic interaction matrices of different drugs, and found that those with similar mechanisms of action, like zeocin and bleomycin, are considerably more similar to each other than those with different mechanisms of action, like MMS and camptothecin.
 This suggests the potential of BFG-GI to shed light on drug mechanisms through measurement of gene-gene-environment interactions.